Constanze3/evil-json/README.md

 A simple JSON decoding/encoding library.

 ## What can it do?
-- Parse most\* JSON files (into a Value datatype provided by the library)
+- Parse most\* JSON strings (into a Value datatype provided by the library)
 - Nicely access child values in a nested JSON Value
 - Stringify Values into minimal JSON strings